 Kitron internal value chain does not pollute the external environment to any material extent.
-Kitron's Supplier Code of Conduct describes the requirements Kitron imposes on the Suppliers to minimize the adverse effects to community, environment and natural resources while safeguarding the health and safety of the public.
-They should have obtained all required environmental permits.
+Kitron Suppliers Code of Conduct describes the requirements Kitron imposes on the Suppliers to minimize the adverse effects to community, environment and natural resources while safeguarding the health and safety of the public.
+Supplier shall obtain all required environmental permits.
+The main risks posed to the natural environment from Kitron's operations are direct emissions from the use of chemical liquids, nitrogen or lead in Kitron's production and indirect emissions from energy use in operations, transportation and business travels.